 Whether you are in town on business, passing through for a day or two, or want to get lost exploring woodland trails, wineries, and breweries, you'll find a rustic oasis in Hudsonville, Michigan.

-When to Visit Hudsonville, MI
+When should you travel to Hudsonville, MI?

 Like much of Michigan, Hudsonville gets more than its share of snowfall, an average of 69 inches per year.
 January lows can dip into the teens.
 Summers are comparably mild, and temperatures peak in the lower 80s.
 If you're traveling to Hudsonville, plan on visiting during the spring, summer, and fall to avoid travel disruption due to weather conditions.